Understanding Task Transfer in Vision-Language Models: Results and Analysis

 \subsection{Model Scale vs Transfer}

 To understand how task transferability varies with increasing model size, we analyze the average positive and negative task transferability across all tasks for each model in Figure~\ref{fig:transferability_32B}.
 As expected, as model size increases, the average positive transferability also increases.
 This finding aligns with the intuition that increased representational capacity allows models to capture more generalizable features, leading to better transfer of beneficial knowledge across diverse tasks.
 However, there is no consistent trend with the average negative transferability.
-We provide transferability heatmaps for the 3B and 7B models in the supplementary material.
+We provide detailed PGF heatmaps for all model sizes in the supplementary material.